-Cambodia and India Collaborate to Establish Science Library in Battambang
+Cambodia & India Collaborate to Establish Science Library in Battambang

 The MoU was signed by HE Hem Vandy, Cambodia’s Minister of Industry, Science, Technology, and Innovation, alongside HE Vanlalvawna Bawitlung, India’s Ambassador to Cambodia.
 This partnership reflects a shared commitment between the two nations to foster scientific and technological knowledge, particularly in rural communities.

-India’s Ambassador Bawitlung highlighted the project’s significance for the younger generation, emphasizing its role in igniting interest in science and innovation.
+India’s Ambassador Bawitlung highlighted the significance of the project for the younger generation, emphasizing its role in igniting interest in science and innovation.
 “This library will not only promote a passion for science but will also encourage young minds to engage directly with scientific concepts,” he said.
 “As the demand for education in Science, Technology, Engineering, and Mathematics (STEM) continues to grow, this library will serve as a critical resource in bridging the knowledge gap in these vital fields.”

 - Video Advertisement -